Bobblen147/avp-forever/Readme.txt

 	AvP99TitleScreen: restores the starfield title screen, original avp logo and intro music (acquire IntroSound.smk and add to new FMVsOld folder)
 	Avp99FMVs: will play the original US actor FMVs instead of the gold edition ones (grab them from moddb and add to new FMVsOld folder)
-	DisableSkeeterPistols: cannot pickup skeeter or pistol weapons, specialists of this type disabled in multiplayer
+	DisableSkeeterPistols: cannot pickup skeeter or pistol weapons, specialists of this type disabled in multiplayer -The original Avp 99 shotgun sound has also been restored for NPCs that use shotguns.
+In Avp Gold / Classic they reused the pistol sound effect.

 Bug fixes
--Starry sky now correctly renders behind the scenery and can be seen through windows -ogg music correctly loops through the 5 tracks for your species + CD player console commands work -Partially fixed NPC heavy weapons drop sound repeating bug (needs 60fps or less) -Work around bad bilinear filtering by slightly altering a couple of textures (thanks Olde) -Fixed incorrect sound playing if the correct sound file is missing -Single player AI alien triggers now work in skirmish (aliens don't stay dormant) -Fudged hud scaling to look better at 1920x1080 (still broken on ultrawide / UHD resolutions)
+-Partially fixed NPC heavy weapons drop sound repeating bug (needs 60fps or less) -Work around bad bilinear filtering by slightly altering a couple of textures (thanks Olde) -Fixed incorrect sound playing in custom maps if correct sound is missing (also fixes broken skirmish pickup sound) -Single player AI alien triggers now work in skirmish (aliens don't stay dormant) -Fudged hud scaling to look better at 1920x1080 (still broken on ultrawide / UHD resolutions) -Starry sky now correctly renders behind the scenery and can be seen through windows -Particle effects / alien vision auras can now be seen through windows -All placed decals (blood spatter etc) are now visible -Background music properly cycles through tracks / cd player console commands work

 Extra credits